National Black HIV/AIDS Awareness Day

 World AIDS Day

 About 37.9 million people across the globe have HIV, according to UNAIDS.
-The world comes together on December 1 to show solidarity in the fight against HIV, to provide support for those living with the virus and to remember those lost to it.
+Every December 1, the world comes together to show solidarity.

 Click here to download a printable PDF of this poster.